skbn/tinyedit/README.md

 On AmigaOS, place the .aff and .dic files in the "ENVARC:dictionaries" directory.

 The executable is large, but you don't need any libraries.
-It's optimized for RTG and also works with OCS, ECS, or AGA.
+It's optimized for RTG and also works with OCS, ECS, or AGA
 ```

 ### Windows